-Mike Bell embarks on his third season at Florida State serving as an associate head coach with his primary duties including oversight of the Seminole pitching staff and assisting in the recruiting process.
+Mike Bell enters his sixth season at Florida State serving as an associate head coach with his primary duties including oversight of the Seminole pitching staff and assisting in the recruiting process.

-From the start of the 2012 season, Bell relied on some new faces to solidify the weekend rotation with a pair of freshmen in Brandon Leibrandt and Mike Compton and sophomore Peter Miller filling those roles.
+Upon his return in 2012, Bell relied on some new faces to solidify the weekend rotation with a pair of freshmen in Brandon Leibrandt and Compton and sophomore Peter Miller filling those roles.
 It marked just the third time since 1980 that Florida State opened a weekend series with a rotation consisting only of sophomores and freshmen.
 Leibrandt became the first freshman to start an opening day game in Florida State history while holding down the spot as the Friday night starter all season long.
 Compton stood as the lone pitcher in the ACC to reach double-digit wins while finishing tied for second nationally in that same category.
 Both pitchers would go on to earn Freshmen All-America honors.

 In all, seven Seminole pitchers finished the 2012 season with an ERA below 3.50 including NCBWA Stopper of the Year finalist and Dick Howser Trophy semifinalist Robert Benincasa.
 The junior right hander had a career year going 4-2 with 16 saves and a 1.32 ERA in 32 appearances.
-His 16 saves were the second most in a single-season in Florida State history and tied for the sixth most in the career annals.
+His 16 saves were the second-most in a single-season in Florida State history and tied for the sixth most in the career annals.
 Benincasa was recognized as a first team All-American by Baseball America, NCBWA and Perfect Game and was a seventh round draft pick by the Washington Nationals.
-After a successful first season back at his alma mater, Bell was named the top assistant coach of 2012 by Perfect Game USA.
+Bell’s first season back also saw the Seminoles make a return trip to the College World Series and a fourth place finish.
+For his efforts, Bell was named the top assistant coach of 2012 by Perfect Game USA.

 Scott Sitz and Brandon Leibrandt each won 10 games, while Luke Weaver led all Seminole pitchers in innings pitched (98.1) and strikeouts (119).
 Eight pitchers finished the season with an ERA below 3.50, while three starters threw over 89.0 innings.
 Sitz was named a third team All-American by Louisville Slugger and Weaver became the 16th Seminole to play for Team USA and the first since 2010 after accepting an invitation to play with the Collegiate National Team during the summer of 2013.